Hope Solo Announces She's Running For U.S. Soccer Presidency

 Solo is the second woman to throw her hat in the ring this week, after Kathy Carter announced her intention to run.
 Carter, a former NCAA goalkeeper, has been the president of Soccer United Marketing, which is both the marketing arm of Major League Soccer and holds the marketing rights for U.S. Soccer and the Mexican national team, The New York Times explains.

-Candidates for the job must secure three nominations from members of the organization or its board.
+Candidates for the job must secure three nominations from members of the organization or athletes on its board.
 Solo's spokesperson told Sports Illustrated that she had secured the necessary nominations ahead of Tuesday's deadline to be an official candidate in the February election.

 Solo is recovering from shoulder surgery and hasn't announced her retirement, SI reports, but she hasn't played in a game since the U.S. team's loss to Sweden at the 2016 Rio Olympics.
 She called the Swedes "cowards" after the loss and was subsequently suspended from the team and had her national team contract terminated.
 She's also had brushes with the law in recent years, including a domestic violence case from 2014 and an incident in which her husband was arrested on suspicion of DUI while driving a team van in which she was the passenger.
 He later pleaded no contest.